• Home

 When it comes to early intervention, the most helpful support may be multidisciplinary.
 This means having a team of therapists who work together to address all facets of your child’s development.

-• Occupational Therapy: Helps children develop fine motor skills, process sensory information and master personal care skills such as feeding and dressing.
+• Activities Of Daily Living: Helps children develop fine motor skills, process sensory information and master personal care skills such as feeding and dressing, as well as Gross Motor Functions like standing, walking, shifting in and out of a wheelchair, climbing stairs, and more.

-• Physiotherapy / Motor Skills DevelopmentDynamic movement therapy targets gross motor skills (crawling, walking, balance) that help strengthen muscles on top of improving coordination and mobility.
+• Motor Skills DevelopmentDynamic Movement Intervention targets gross motor skills (crawling, walking, balance) that help strengthen muscles on top of improving coordination and mobility.

-• Behavioural and Educational Therapy: Uses structured, evidence-based approaches to address challenging behaviours, improve focus and develop crucial pre-academic and school-readiness skills.
+• Behavioural and Educational Therapy: Uses structured, evidence-based approaches, play and sports to address challenging behaviours, improve focus and develop crucial pre-academic and school-readiness skills.

 • Parental Guidance / Caregiver Training: We provide hands-on training and guidance, empowering parents to integrate therapeutic opportunities into daily life.